 Rotorua has a unique wine experience in its tourism repertoire with Volcanic Hills winery.
 The winery is at the base of Skyline Rotorua and a gondola ride up will take you to Volcanic Hills HQ, the Tasting Room situated high up within the popular skyline tourism attraction’s mountain-top complex.

-Over 50 pieces of life-size and hyper realistic murals inspired from New Zealand Nature and life style, stimulating your imagination and creativity.
+Discover over 50 pieces of life-size and hyper realistic murals inspired from New Zealand Nature and life style, stimulating your imagination and creativity.
 Do you love New Zealand Life Style?
 Are you impressed by nature of New Zealand?
 3D Trick Art Gallery offers you a chance to enjoy a unique experience – themes include Kiwi Life, NZ Grand Nature & Classic Art.

 Originally known as Paepaekumana, the Government Gardens are situated on the lake’s edge in downtown Rotorua.
 This site is of legendary and historical importance to local Maori people, for here many significant battles have taken place.
 Today this magnificent building houses a museum and an award-winning exhibition on the days when people came from all over the world to ‘take the waters’.
 In the early 1930s a second building, the Blue Baths, was constructed in an ornate Mediterranean style.
 These were among the first baths in the world to allow both males and females in the same pool.
 Rather than medicinal, the purpose of the Blue Baths was fun – a chance to socialise in the style of Hollywood movie stars.
 Fully restored to their original glory, the Blue Baths offer you the chance to relax in heated waters in an architecturally stunning setting.